serhii-lekariev/sample_dart_project/README.md

 ### Notes on CI choice
 I have chosen to use Appveyor, because of its Windows support.

-Namely, it provides a `Visual Studio 2019` image.
+Namely, it provides a `Visual Studio 2019` image out of the box.
 Windows builds require Visual Studio and its additional components: MSBuild, MSVC v142 - VS 2019 C++ x64/x86 build tools and Windows 10 SDK (10.0.17763.0).
+Using Travis with Windows requires more effort, same goes for GitHub Actions CI.

 ### Notes on installer creation tools